 - In John Tucker Must Die, John Tucker sneaks into what he thinks is Kate's hotel room and gets on the bed in a pink thong.
 Unfortunately for him, it turns out to be his teacher's hotel room.
 She drags him out by the ear.

 - In X-Men: First Class, Erik walks into his room and finds a naked Raven lying in his bed.
-When he says, "Maybe in a few years," she responds by shifting her appearance to that of an adult woman.
+When he says, "Maybe in a few years," she responds by shifting her appearance to that of an adult woman(played by Rebecca Romjin).

-- After their Vegas wedding in Walk Hard, Darlene prepares herself for Dewey like this; however, Dewey is content simply to walk into the room proclaiming "I'm ready for sex!"
+- After their Vegas wedding in Walk Hard: The Dewey Cox Story, Darlene prepares herself for Dewey like this; however, Dewey is content simply to walk into the room proclaiming "I'm ready for sex!"

 - In The Big Sleep, Marlowe comes back to his apartment to find Carmen Sternwood waiting for him — though because of the Production Code she's still dressed.
 (In the novel, she's naked.)